kaskadi/template-kaskadi-api/docs/template.md

 A `build` workflow (see [here](./.github/workflows/build.yml)) is running on `pull request` and will execute your test suite before allowing you to merge your PR.
 It also has a `coverage` job already prepared that you can comment out as soon as your testing is in place and your `REPORTER_ID` is in the repository secrets.
 This is the ID on _Code Climate_ used for uploading code coverage reports.

+Beside running your unit tests, this workflow also runs a static code analysis to find any vulnerability in your code.
+If a vulnerability is found, the workflow will directly fail and a notification will appear in the `Security` tab of your repository.

 Along `build`, a `syntax-check` workflow will also run to check your `serverless.yml` file syntax.

 ****